 At lower elevations in the mixed northern forest and boreal zones you can expect a bit more wildlife diversity.
 You could spot red squirrel, moose, black bear, pine martens, black-capped chickadees, porcupine, and several others.

-Human animals also live on the mountain in shifts including the Mt Washington State Park staff and the weather observers working at the Mt Washington Observatory (MWOBS) based at the summit.
+Humans live on the mountain in shifts including the Mt Washington State Park staff and the weather observers working at the Mt Washington Observatory (MWOBS) based at the summit.
 The latter reside there all year round with an adorable cat named Marty.

 Lower down on the mountain you can encounter more people, including the US Forest Service Snow Rangers who monitor avalanche activity in ravines in winter and early spring, a Hermit Lakes Shelters’ caretaker at a nearby Appalachian Mountain Club (AMC), and another caretaker that stays at the Harvard Mountaineering Club’s Harvard Cabin about four-tenths of a mile away.

-Think Newfoundland and Labrador form the most easterly province of Canada, gained by altitude rather than by latitude.
 It’s an Arctic tundra, but without a permafrost.
 The relentless west winds scour everything that tries to survive here.

 All that lives is stunted or dwarfed, and the rocks are covered in close-growing green lichen.
 Many will agree that the summit looks out of this world.